FinTrak-Solutions/.github/profile/README.md

 4. If email/password is incorrect, an error message appears.

 ## Homepage
 The homepage serves as the navigation hub and an overview.
-It provides 4 entry points to different user flows:
+It provides 4 actions as entry points to different user flows:
 * Account Management
 * Category Management
 * Report Reviews